Ann Bedsole: Personal life and death

+Bedsole died on December 1, 2025, at the age of 95.

 Awards and honors

 Bedsole was recognized for her business and philanthropic activity by being named First Lady of Mobile in 1972, Mobilian of the Year in 1993, and Philanthropist of the Year in 1998.
 She received a Meritorious Public Service Award from the Montgomery Advertiser and the Alabama Journal.
 In 2002, she was inducted into the Alabama Academy of Honor, which recognizes living persons for their achievements and contributions to the state.
-She is also the recipient of honorary Doctor of Law degrees from Spring Hill College and Huntingdon College.
+She was also the recipient of honorary Doctor of Law degrees from Spring Hill College and Huntingdon College.